 While there are a number of companies that make both types, they’re all fairly similar, so it ultimately comes down to brand preference, comfort, and what your budget will allow.

-Types of Baby Chairs Conclusion
+FInal Thoughts on TYpes of Baby Chairs

 As you can see, there are probably more different types of chairs for babies than you first realized, but again, you don’t absolutely need all of them.
 Pick and choose, depending on what makes the most for your family, household, and lifestyle.